-TITLE: THE ACTOR'S INSTRUMENT A131 (2 credits)
+TITLE: THE ACTOR'S INSTRUMENT

 Through the use of basic movement exercises and techniques, such as Ballet, Yoga, Pilates, Alexander and Feldenkrais, the actor becomes aware of his body as an instrument.
 The course focuses on posture, breathing, flexibility and fluidity within and through the body.
 Techniques learned are incorporated into monologue and scene work.